LorePlant/cultivar_offset_24/README.md

 From the predicted RDA values of all the cultivars I selected two extream cultivars based on RDA1 score: the first one is _Uovo di Piccione_ where the prevailing consensus suggests a Tunisian origin, _Wateken_ originally from the Siwa oasis Egypt and _Frantoio_ from Toscany at the North shore of the Mediterrenean basin.
 For these three cultivars I estimated the _genocmic offset_ as the Euclidean distance (calcolated on three RDAs) between the genotype locations in the enriched RDA space and each spatial pixel previously mapped in the enriched RDA space based on their environmental values.
-The _z-score_ of the _GO_ results for each cultivar were geographically mapped offering the possibility to visualize the geographic area where these cultivar are better adapted.
+The _z-score_ of the _GO_ results for each cultivar were geographically mapped offering the possibility to visualize and compare the geographic area where these cultivar are better adapted.

 > Uovo di Piccione
 ```